GHolmes04/node-express-passport-08/README.md

 We will be using this file to configure `passport`.
 You will be provided an initial state of comments stating what needs to be done.

+###app.js
+We will need to edit our app.js in order to mount Passport's middleware for user sessions.
+Note that it depends on session middleware already being mounted on our app or router; it must be `use`d **after** we `use` our session middleware, and before we `use` our routes.

+###routes/index.js
+Here, we have to create two routes:
+- a login route, which uses `passport.authenticate` to pass the user's credentials on to our authentication strategy
+- a register route, where we don't use Passport at all, but add a row to our Users table.

+Note that we need body-parsing middleware on both of these routes for user credentials.

+###models/*
+This will essentially be a review of Sequelize.
+We'll make our user model and export it as part of a module containing all of our models for convenience.